The Walking Dead: World Beyond: Development

-In July 2018, during San Diego Comic Con, executive producer Scott Gimple announced that a new spin-off was in the works.
+In July 2018, during San Diego Comic Con, executive producer Scott Gimple announced that a new The Walking Dead spin-off series was in the works.
 In April 2019, AMC gave a ten-episode order for the series.
 In July, the series was given the working title of Monument.
 On November 24, 2019, Gimple revealed the show's title.
 In January 2020, alongside the series premiere date announcement, AMC confirmed that the series would only consist of two seasons.

 Casting

-In July 2019, Alexa Mansour, Nicolas Cantu, and Hal Cumpston were cast as main undisclosed roles.
+In July 2019, Alexa Mansour, Nicolas Cantu, and Hal Cumpston were cast in undisclosed main roles.
 The same month, Aliyah Royale and Annet Mahendru joined the cast.
-The following month, Nico Tortorella.
+The following month, Nico Tortorella also joined.
 Julia Ormond was announced as a cast member in November 2019, playing the role of Elizabeth Kublek, the "charismatic leader of a large, sophisticated and formidable force".

 In August 2019, Joe Holt was cast in a recurring role.
 In November, Natalie Gold, Al Calderon, Scott Adsit and Ted Sutherland were cast as Lyla, Barca, Tony and Percy.

-In May 2021, Robert Palmer Watkins joined the cast in recurring role for the second season.
+In May 2021, Robert Palmer Watkins joined the cast in a recurring role for the second season.
 For the second season, Joe Holt, Jelani Alladin, Natalie Gold and Ted Sutherland were promoted to series regulars.

 Filming

-Filming for the series began late July 2019 in Richmond, Virginia and was expected to last until November 2019.
+Filming for the series began late July 2019 in Richmond, Virginia, and was expected to last until November 2019.
 Jordan Vogt-Roberts was originally announced to be the director of the pilot episode.
 Vogt-Roberts was replaced with Magnus Martens, who previously directed for Fear the Walking Dead.
-The change in directors was a result of the writers mapping out the rest of the season and production had to go in a different direction; Negrete said Vogt-Roberts contributed ideas to the first episode.
-The series was looking to film a plane crash in the vein of Lost with filming to take place in Hopewell, Virginia during the first two weeks of August.
+The change in directors was a result of the writers mapping out the rest of the season and production needing to go in a different direction; Negrete said Vogt-Roberts contributed ideas to the first episode.
+The series was looking to film a plane crash in the vein of Lost with filming to take place in Hopewell, Virginia, during the first two weeks of August.

 Release

 Broadcast

 The series was originally set to premiere on April 12, 2020, on AMC, after the tenth season finale of The Walking Dead.
-However, in March 2020, AMC announced that the premiere was delayed and would instead debut "later this year".
+However, in March 2020, AMC announced that the premiere had been delayed and would instead debut "later [that] year".
 On July 24, 2020, it was announced that the series would premiere on October 4, 2020.
-The series premiered on October 1, 2020, on AMC+, AMC's premium on-demand service and each episode became available three days before their broadcast premiere.
-The final season premiered on October 3, 2021 on AMC.
+The series premiered on October 1, 2020, on AMC+, AMC's premium on-demand streaming service; each episode became available three days before its broadcast premiere.
+The final season premiered on October 3, 2021, on AMC.

 Outside the United States, the series is distributed by Amazon Prime Video and first premiered on October 2, 2020.

-Marketing

-The first trailer was released at New York Comic Con on October 5, 2019.
-A second trailer was released November 25.